 The Ultimate Car Race

 After the tranquil charms of Provence, it’s time for some sporting frenzy!
-The world’s top 20 Formula 1 drivers will be battling for poll position in this exceptional setting between sea and mountain.
-Devotees will undoubtedly be looking forward to the upcoming duel between British born five-time world champion Lewis Hamilton (Mercedes) and his German rival Sebastian Vettel (Ferrari).
-This year’s 60th edition on the mythical Paul Ricard racetrack promises a memorable experience; at the time of its inauguration in 1970, the track was already a benchmark in terms of layout and safety and the French Grand Prix was held there the following year.
+The world’s top 20 Formula 1 drivers will be battling for pole position in this exceptional setting between sea and mountain.
+Devotees will undoubtedly be looking forward to the upcoming duel between British born six-time world champion Lewis Hamilton (Mercedes) and a new generation of pilotes embodied by Charles Leclerc (Ferrari) and Max Verstappen (Red Bull).
+This year’s 61th edition on the mythical Paul Ricard racetrack, which celebrates its 50th anniversary, promises a memorable experience.
+In the meantime, F1 celebrates its 70 years of existence.
+That’s why, this year, the Grand Prix de France will propose visitors numbers of entertainments : an exhibition with more than 70 cars dedicated to F1’s history, races of mythical single-seater… At the time of its inauguration in 1970, the track was already a benchmark in terms of layout and safety and the French Grand Prix was held there the following year.

 How to get here?

 To reach Le Castellet and attend the French Grand Prix, simply fly in to Marseille, Toulon or Nice.
 If you’re travelling by train, the nearest TG high-speed railway stations are in Marseille, Toulon or Aix-en-Provence.
 Shuttle services are available to speed you to the event and a special access road has been opened this year for car sharers.
 Priority is given to two-wheelers and park & ride car parks will be set up to keep the traffic moving.
-In short, everything is set to ensure the 2019 Grand Prix is one of the year’s most sensational sporting and festive events.
-Various satellite entertainment and a closing concert are on the programme too… Stay tuned!
+In short, everything is set to ensure the 2019 Grand Prix is one of the year’s most sensational sporting and festive events… Stay tuned!